 “No Adults Allowed” could be slapped on the cover of most literature dealing with children’s adventures.
 Besides the many thematic reasons for making adults absent, there’s the simple fact that society sees adventuring and parenthood as antithetical.
 But saying it’s impossible to go on adventures with kids actually creates a harmful, false choice.

-This attitude is particularly pernicious because of the constrictions it puts on women.
+This attitude is particularly pernicious because of the restrictions it puts on women in particular.
 While dad may go camping and hiking with the kids, mom is expected to stay home and do…. something.
-In fact, mom is the destroyer of adventures, constantly saying no and shutting down wild ideas.
+In fact, mom is often the destroyer of adventures, constantly saying no and shutting down wild ideas.
 Mom is the responsible, safe, and boring one, while dad is the fun and exciting one.
 For example, this Oscar Meyer commercial.
-(Of all of things I want to say yes to for my family, packaged meat is on the bottom of the list.)
+(Of all of things I want to say yes to, packaged meat is on the bottom of the list.)

-In the future, we plan on teaching him to canoe and rock-climb.
-I’d like to visit National Parks with him and if possible, other countries.
+In the future, we plan on visiting National Parks with him and if possible, other countries.
 We know it’s possible because our families did it with us.
 My parents brought me to the Everglades, Acadia, Yosemite, Zion/Bryce, and Alaska as a kid, memories that I still treasure.
-Chris’s dad brought him on a week-long canoeing backcountry trip each year, which he still tells stories about.
+Chris’s dad brought him on a week-long canoeing backcountry trip each year.
 My aunt and uncle brought my cousin to Europe multiple times.

 Even living abroad with children is possible if you make the right arrangements.
-My church pastor and his wife lived as missionaries in Africa with their three young boys for several years.
+My former church pastor and his wife lived as missionaries in Africa with their three young boys for several years.
 I suspect the respect built for other cultures greatly contribute to their sons’ emotional maturity and broad-mindedness.